mrd0ll4r/bluesky_downloader/README.md

-# bluesky_downloader
+# Bluesky Tools

 Tools to Download and save data from the Bluesky Network.

-## Installation
+## Installation/Building

 Needs a recent version of Go to run.
 Some things need a Postgres database to be accessible on `localhost:5434`.
-This is currently done via docker compose.
+This is currently done via docker compose, see [docker-compose.yml](docker-compose.yml).

+Building the binaries can be done via `./build.sh`.

 ## Usage